antmicro/topwrap/docs/source/developers_guide/fusesocbuilder.md

-(dev-guide-fusesocbuilder)=
 #  FuseSocBuilder

-Topwrap has support for generating FuseSoC core files with {class}`~topwrap.fuse_helper.FuseSocBuilder`.The core file contains information about source files and synthesis tools.
+Topwrap supports generating FuseSoC .core files with {class}`~topwrap.fuse_helper.FuseSocBuilder`.The .core file contains information about source files and synthesis tools.

-Generation of the FuseSoC core files is based on a Jinja template that defaults to `topwrap/templates/core.yaml.j2`, but can be overridden.
+Generation of FuseSoC core files is based on a Jinja template that defaults to `topwrap/templates/core.yaml.j2`, but can be overridden.

 Here's an example of how to generate a simple project: